GoTo logo.

 Built Environment

-GoTo has two physical offices in Canada – one in Quebec City and the other in Montreal.
+GoTo has two physical offices in Canada – one in Quebec City and one in Montreal.
 Both offices are leased and have accessible features such as wheelchair access, high-contrast signage, and braille lettering in elevators.
-Accessibility within our offices has been, and will continue to be, a priority for GoTo.
+Accessibility within our offices has been and will continue to be a priority for GoTo.

-Additionally, GoTo is now a work-from-anywhere company.
-Although GoTo had granted some employees an accommodation to work from home full-time before the COVID-19 pandemic, it gave every employee – with few, role-based exceptions – that option in 2020.
+Additionally, GoTo is a work-from-anywhere company.
 This means that almost all employees can work from their home without ever having to visit an office.
-Within GoTo’s culture and policies, visiting an office is optional.
+Within GoTo's culture and policies, visiting an office is optional.

 Communications other than ICT